Skatteetaten/mva-meldingen/docs/kompensasjon_eng/faq/index.md

 ### How will the new tax return for VAT compensation be submitted?

 Businesses and advisors are encouraged to deliver directly from their ERP.
-The Tax Administration is working with ERP-suppliers to enable this.
-For those who do not have an ERP, or if the ERP is not suited to deliver the tax return for VAT compensation, the Tax administration is developing a web-based portal for submitting tax return for VAT compensation.
+For those who do not have an ERP, or if the ERP is not suited to deliver the tax return for VAT compensation, the Tax administration has a web-based portal for submitting tax return for VAT compensation.
 Altinn will still be used for identification and information exchange.

 ### Has a draft been made visually of what the new report should look like in the ERP?

-The tax authorities do not set requirements for what the report should look like in the accounting system.
+The tax authorities do not set requirements for how the report looks in the accounting system.
 The goal is for users to keep accounts as normal, and for the system to compile the information from the accounts to the tax return for VAT compensation, so that the user can submit the return.
-The new reporting will be code-based and will facilitate digital collaboration.
-Today's numbered fields will be replaced by a dynamic list of specification lines.
-It will also be possible to provide comments both for the entire report and per line.
+The new reporting is code-based and facilitates digital collaboration.
+Numbered fields are replaced by a dynamic list of specification lines.
+It is also possible to provide comments both for the entire report and per line.
 The code list for the tax return for VAT compensation is available on [Github](https://skatteetaten.github.io/mva-meldingen/kompensasjon_eng/informasjonsmodell/#encoding).

 ### Is it possible to attach files with documentation in the new tax return for VAT compensation?